srstevens/puppet-globus_connect_server/README.md

 ## Hiera Parameters

+**globus::ensure** - `'enabled'`, the default, installs, configures and starts Connect Server services. `'absent'` or `'disabled`' stops services and removes `globus-*` packages and most Globus-related files.
+Disabling will also remove MyProxy which may not be desired if the node is meant to provide that single service.

+### Hiera Parameters affecting Globus Connect Server configuration

 Hiera parameters for configuring a Connect Server are in the `globus::config::` namespace.

-### Hiera Parameters affecting Globus Connect Server

 See the `globus::config` class for the full list of parameters.